using-system/devops/k8s/cka/4-Maintenance_question.md

 # Node maintenance

  - What is a eviction timeout
- - Definition of drain
+ - How to move all pods of a node (kubectl command with options)
- - Commant to drain node
+ - How to ensure no pod will be scheduled on a node
- - Definition for uncordon
- - Command to uncordon node
+ - How to reintegrate pod for a node
--

 # Cluster upgrade

   - Where is doc for upgrade cluster with kubeadm